felipebravom/EmoInt/README.md

 3. joy-pred.txt
 4. sadness-pred.txt

 Each of these files must follow the official submission [format](#13-format).
-An example of submission file for the development data can be downloaded here [here](submission-dev.zip).
+An example of submission file for the development data can be downloaded [here](submission-dev.zip).
 The predictions were obtained using the Weka baseline system with the configuration used in the example from Section [2.2](#22-another-example).
 A reference bash code for building this submission file from scratch is provided [here](codalab_dev_baseline.sh).